josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <div class="alert is-important">

 Styles and style sheets identified in `@Component` metadata are scoped to that specific component.
-The `heroes.component.css` styles apply only to the `HeroesComponent` and don't affect the outer HTML or the HTML in any other component.
+The `heroes.component.css` styles apply only to the `HeroesComponent` and do not affect the outer HTML or the HTML in any other component.

 </div>